masonc08/algs/notes/msci446/midterm.md

 ## Model Selection
-- Apply forward or backwards selection using optional parameter `method="forward"` or `method="backward"`
+- Apply forward or backwards selection using optional parameter `method="forward"` or `method="backward"`, all subsets selection is used by default if no `method` is provided
   - `res = regsubsets(y ~ x1 + x2 + ... + xn, data=data, method = "forward", nvmax=ncol(data))`
 - Get summary of all selection iterations by `rss = summary(res)`
 - Get sum of squared error (RSS) at each iteration by `rss = res$rss`